 Highboard Cabinet in Rio Rosewood by Oswald Vermaercke, Belgium — 1960

-An exceptional Highboard storage cabinet (tall sideboard) designed in the 1960s by the celebrated Belgian designer Oswald Vermaercker.
-This centrepiece perfectly embodies the golden age of Belgian modernist design and the Scandinavian refinement that strongly influenced Belgian creation during the mid-twentieth century.
+Exceptional Highboard-style storage cabinet (tall sideboard) designed in the 1960s by the celebrated Belgian designer Oswald Vermaercke.
+This centrepiece perfectly embodies the golden age of Belgian modernist design and the Scandinavian refinement that so strongly influenced Belgian creation during the mid-twentieth century.

 Quality of Materials and Woodwork:

-This piece stands out for its use of Rio rosewood veneer (Brazilian Rosewood) of remarkable quality.
-The wood grain — dark, contrasting and deeply expressive — has been meticulously selected and applied in “book-matched” fashion across the doors and the top.
-The flame-like figuring of the rosewood lends this piece a unique sculptural presence and a highly decorative dimension.
+This piece is distinguished by the use of Rio rosewood (Brazilian Rosewood) veneer of remarkable quality.
+The wood grain — dark, contrasted and deeply expressive — has been meticulously selected and applied in “book-matched” fashion across the doors and the upper top.
+The flame-like figuring of the rosewood lends this cabinet a unique sculptural presence and a highly decorative dimension.

 Design and Features: